Copyright The Arts at Angeloria's, LLC. All rights reserved.

 Here's what's Up Next!

-Doors open at 6:30 pm for the 7:00 pm evening Black Box performances and 1:30 pm for our 2:00 pm matinees.
-Plenty of concessions are available in the vintage dining room both pre-show and at intermission!
+Doors open at 5:30 pm for the 7:00 pm evening performances and 12:30 pm for our 2:00 matinees.
+Guests are welcome to bring their own picnics and enjoy them in many of our lovely outdoor areas.
+Guests are also invited to enjoy exploring Angeloria's own secret gardens!
+There are plenty of concessions available both pre-show and at intermission!
 Please note that seating is NOT cabaret style.
-Therefore, whatever food and drink you bring in to the Black Box should be handhelds and compact.
-Tickets are $35 in advance and $40 at the door.
-Tickets for this hysterical holiday classic are sure to sell out quickly so don't delay!
+Therefore, whatever snacks you bring into the actual theatre should be handhelds.
+Tickets are $40 in advance and $45 at the door.
+Tickets for this show are sure to sell out quickly so don't delay!

 Effective July 10th, 2022 the Arts at Angeloria’s will no longer require patrons to be vaccinated in order to attend our performances, events, classes, or programs.
 Patrons may be required to wear masks in some instances.
 This requirement will vary based on the nature and location of our performances, events, classes, or programs.

-Doors open at 5:30 pm for the 7:00 pm evening Art Barn performances and 12:30 pm for our 2:00 pm matinees.
-Guests are welcome to bring their own picnic and dine at one of the many lovely outdoor spaces (weather permitting).
-Plenty of concessions are also available in the vintage dining room both pre-show and at intermission!
+Doors open at 6:30 pm for the 7:00 pm evening performances and 1:30 pm for our 2:00 matinees.
+Guests are welcome to bring their own refreshments although plenty of concessions are available both pre-show and at intermission!
 Please note that seating is NOT cabaret style.
-Therefore, whatever snacks you bring in to the Art Barn should be handhelds.
+Therefore, whatever snacks you bring in should be handhelds.
 Tickets are $35 in advance and $40 at the door.
-Tickets for this spooky Halloween experience are sure to sell out quickly so don't delay! $35 in advance, $40 at the door
+Tickets for this show are sure to sell out quickly so don't delay!

 PLEASE NOTE: The Arts at Angeloria's has a strict NO REFUND policy- all sales are final.
 In the event you purchase the LUDUS Refund Protection Plan, you will work with LUDUS to obtain your refund.
 The Arts at Angeloria's handles refunds for cancelled shows only.